Tabatha Wood is an award-winning author of dark, speculative fiction and narrative poetry living in Aotearoa, New

 Tabatha strongly encourages the use of writing and creativity for positive mental health, and is the founder of Well-Written, an online group which supports writing for wellness.
-In 2020 she was the lead editor of BLACK DOGS, BLACK TALES, an Australian Shadows-nominated charity anthology of canine horror which has raised over $1000 in support of the Mental Health Foundation of New Zealand.
+In 2020 she was the lead editor of BLACK DOGS, BLACK TALES, an Australian Shadows-shortlisted charity anthology of canine horror which has raised over $1000 in support of the Mental Health Foundation of New Zealand.

 If you enjoy any of the content available on my website, I would be thrilled if you would consider buying me a coffee.